Financial aid •

 The good thing about these grants is the little required extra work beyond completing the FAFSA.
 Filling out the FAFSA will give you an idea of your eligibility for each.

-So with that said, here are the 3 other grants made available by the ED.)
+So with that said, here are the 3 other grants made available by the Ed Dept.

 Federal Supplemental Educational Opportunity Grants (FSEOG)